i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 group by payment_method;
 ```

-**5.Determine the average, minimum and maximum rating of category for each city.
+**5. Determine the average, minimum and maximum rating of category for each city.
 List the city, category, average_rating,minimum_rating and maximum_rating.**
 ```sql
 select city,